User Guide: Managing Consent for Email Open Tracking in Selligent

 As a result, organizations must:

-• Inform users about email open tracking, for which specific purposes it is used and by whom
+• Inform users about email open tracking, for which specific purposes it is used and by whom.

 • Collect consent when individualized tracking is used.